Uniquely human cognition

 Dr Simon Walker, Co-Founder, STEER

-Use of AI in STEER technologies
+Use of machine learning in STEER technologies

-The potential and risks of AI
+The potential and risks of AI in education

 -First, a risk of hidden algorithm bias.
 AI algorithms can inadvertently amplify an unconscious bias held either by the algorithm developer or one which was present in the AI training dataset.
 This will lead to undetected erroneous and untrustworthy conclusions.